Home » Schools & Education » Local Schools » State Secondary & P-12 Schools

 • Ripley Valley State Secondary School – opened to Years 7 & 8

-• Inner City South State Secondary College, Dutton Park – opening to Year 7 students
+• Brisbane South State Secondary College, Dutton Park – opened to Year 7 students

 What if I don’t like my Brisbane state high school catchment area?